 The name Stillings arrived in England after the Norman Conquest of 1066.
 The name Stillings comes from the Norman name Steflingefled.

 Early Origins of the Stillings family

-Yorkshire at Stillingfleet, a village and civil parish in the Selby district of North Yorkshire.
+The surname Stillings was first found in Yorkshire at Stillingfleet, a village and civil parish in the Selby district of North Yorkshire.
 The place dates back at least The Domesday Book where it was listed as Steflingefled from the Old English personal name + inga + fleot and literally meant "stretch of river belonging to the family or followers of a man called Styfel."
-CITATION[CLOSE]

 Early History of the Stillings family